Checking out the view from the interpretive center. Credit: Jennifer Johnson

 Sometimes you just need a road trip east to escape the gloom of the Puget Sound region.
 East of sunny Ellensburg, on the banks above the Columbia River, sits a fascinating Interpretive Center at Ginkgo Petrified Forest State Park.
 Note that this is not an afternoon outing: This spot is close to a 3-hour drive from Seattle.

 Favorite trails: After you learn about petrified wood, take a 3-mile hike at the nearby trails, seeing petrified logs in the ground and experiencing the desert in spring.

 Extras: If you still have energy, head back west along the Old Vantage Highway to the Wild Horse Wind and Solar Facility, where you’ll get to see giant wind turbines up close and learn how they work.
-The Center is open April 1–Oct.
+The center is open April 1–Oct.
 31; check the website to be certain on the day you want to go.

 Any of these hikes will help lift your spirits, work out the wiggles and give everyone a dose of inspiration.
 Just pack your rain gear, mittens and a warm hat, plus a change of clothes for the car ride home, and you’ll be cozy enough.
 You’ll have great memories to carry you through until summer when you’ll be able to enjoy more sunny days and trails.